yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 ### OpenTofu over Terraform

 In August 2023, HashiCorp changed Terraform's licence from open source (MPL 2.0) to the Business Source Licence (BSL), introducing commercial restrictions.
 OpenTofu is the Linux Foundation-backed open source fork that guarantees the tooling remains free and unrestricted permanently.
+The current stable release is **v1.11.6** (April 2026).

 | | Terraform | OpenTofu |
 |---|---|---|